xipki/xipki/README.md

 - For CA, OCSP Responder, Protocol Gateway and CLI
   - Support of PKCS#12 and JCEKS keystore
   - Support of PKCS#11 devices, e.g. HSM
-  - API to use customized key types, e.g. smartcard
+  - API to use customized key types, e.g. smart card
   - API to resolve password
   - Support of PBE (password based encryption) password resolver
      - All passwords can be encrypted by the master password